sheng-sheng-sheng/SubTSBR/README.txt

     https://arxiv.org/abs/1907.07788

 The files in the folder 'RVM' were originally downloaded from http://www.relevancevector.com and have been modified.

-The package has been tested in Matlab 2019a.
+This package has been tested in Matlab 2019a.
+Download all the files and run 'demo.m' for an example.